Idukki

 If your reviews are syndicated to third-party platforms (Google Shopping, Meta, Bazaarvoice network), that may constitute a "sale" under CCPA depending on the financial relationship.
 Sales trigger additional opt-out obligations.
 Verify with each syndication partner whether their flow qualifies, and document the determination.

 Brands must provide a "Do Not Sell or Share My Personal Information" link, accessible from the homepage footer.
 The link must lead to a one-step opt-out.
 Hidden, multi-step, or pre-checked consent flows are non-compliant.
-Recent enforcement has focused on this UI requirement specifically.
+Recent enforcement has homed in on this UI requirement specifically.

 Penalties

-Civil penalties: $2,500 per unintentional violation, $7,500 per intentional.
-The California Privacy Protection Agency (CPPA) has expanded enforcement staffing significantly since 2024.
-First enforcement actions have targeted UGC and ad-tech specifically, the regulator has flagged these as priority areas.
+Civil penalties run $2,500 per unintentional violation and $7,500 per intentional one.
+The California Privacy Protection Agency (CPPA) has expanded enforcement staffing significantly since 2024, and its first enforcement actions targeted UGC and ad-tech specifically.
+The regulator has flagged both as priority areas.

 Compliance checklist

-CCPA compliance for UGC and reviews is now a baseline expectation, not an aspiration.
-The regulator is active; the penalties are real.
-Most brands underinvest in this until the first complaint or audit, at which point catch-up is significantly more expensive than getting it right from the start.
+CCPA compliance for UGC and reviews is a baseline expectation now, not an aspiration.
+The regulator is active and the penalties are real.
+Most brands underinvest until the first complaint or audit lands, and catch-up at that point costs far more than getting it right from the start.

 GDPR right-to-erasure SLA